optimizely/labs/labs/computing-experiment-metrics/index.md

 ### Enriched decisions

 First we'll use Optimizely's [Experiment API](https://library.optimizely.com/docs/api/app/v2/index.html#operation/get_experiment) to enrich our decision data with experiment and variation names.
-This step makes it easier to build human-readable experiment reports with this data, as we will see below.
+This step makes it easier to build human-readable experiment reports with this data.

 The code for enriching decision data can be found in the `enriching_decision_data.ipynb` notebook in this lab directory.